donivanjames/Godot-Reusable-Components/README.md

-# Godot Reusable 2D Components
+# Godot Reusable Components
-Reusable Godot components with guides for use in 2D projects
+Reusable Godot components with guides for use in any project

 ## Current Components
 1. Save and load with Godot resources